0xSplits/splits-oracle/README.md

 ### How is it governed?

 Please be aware, an Oracle's owner has _SIGNIFICANT CONTROL_ (depending on the implementation) of the deployment.
 It may, at any time for any reason, change the quote pair uniswap pools & TWAP periods.
-In situations where flows ultimately belong to or benefit more than a single person & immutability is a nonstarter, we strongly recommend using multisigs or DAOs for governance.
+In situations where flows ultimately belong to or benefit more than a single person & immutability is a nonstarter, we strongly recommend using a multisig or DAO for governance.

 ## Lint